aleontiev-sf/JS_test/README.md

 * It then prints the text entered into the text input field

-* Finally, it prints the string returned by the /send end point function, which in this case returns the string “success” You can build upon this skeleton framework by adding more code/logic to various modules.
+* Finally, it prints the string returned by the /send end point function, which in this case returns the string “success”
+<br> You can build upon this working skeleton framework by adding more code/logic to various modules.